sgravrock/jasmine.github.io/_faq/async/001-preferred-style.md

 ---
-question: Which async style should I prefer, and why?
+question: Which async style should I use, and why?
 ---

 We've found that most developers have a much easier time writing error-free